B16f00t/whapa/README.md

 Whatsapp Parser
 ==================================
-Updated: April 2018 - Version 0.4
+Updated: April 2018 - Version 0.5

-WhatsApp Messenger Version 2.18.92
+WhatsApp Messenger Version 2.18.105

 Whapa is an android whatsapp database parser that automates the process.
 The main purpose of whapa is to present the data handled by the Sqlite database in a way that is comprehensible to the analyst.
 The Script is written in Python 2.x

 The software is divided into three modes:
-* **Message Mode**: It analyzes all messages in the database, applying different filters.
+* **Message Mode**: Analyzes all messages in the database, applying different filters.
 It extracts thumbnails when they're availables.
 		    "./Media" is the directory where thumbnails are being written.
 The rows are sorted by timestamp not by id.
-* **Decryption Mode**: Decrypt crypto12 databases as long as we have the key.
+* **Decryption Mode**: Decryptes the crypto12 databases as long as it has the key.
 * **Info Mode**: Displays different information about statuses, broadcasts list and groups.
+* **Extract Mode**: Extracts all thumbnails from the database

 If you copy the "wa.db" database into the same directory as the script, the phone number will be displayed along with the name.